HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/README.md

 1. [Node-RED(QuickStart) のデータを dashDB に格納する](http://dotnsf.blog.jp/archives/1047589155.html)

-During the course of the project, only Japanese sources with detailed information regarding the topic of integration between Node-RED and DashDB were found.
-Although the descriptions are in Japanese, the user may wish to infer how the flows could be set up based on the screenshots (both Node-RED flows and JSON strings) provided in the sources.
+During the course of the project, only Japanese sources with detailed information regarding the integration between Node-RED and DashDB were found.
+Although the descriptions are in Japanese, the user may wish to infer how the flows could be configured based on the screenshots (both Node-RED flows and JSON strings) provided in the sources.